Ray Charles Robinson (September 23, 1930 - June 10, 2004) was a one of first performers to fuse R&B and Gospel music to create Soul

 - Intercourse with You: "What'd I Say".

-- Live Album: 1959's Ray Charles At Newport stands alongside Live At the Apollo as one of the best live recordings of the early R&B/Soul era.
+- Live Album: 1959's Ray Charles at Newport stands alongside James Brown's Live at the Apollo as one of the best live recordings of the early R&B/Soul era.

 - Ode to Intoxication: "Let's Go Get Stoned"